selimyanat/aave-like-protocol/docs/if-you-have-collateral-why-not-just-sell.md

-# Why borrow if you have to provide collateral ?
+# Why Borrow If You Have To Provide Collateral ?

 The principal reason for a borrower to borrow against an asset is that it allows to access liquidity without selling their assets, which is partularly useful for the following reasons - **non exhaustive list**